ZixWang1015/ZixWang1015.github.io/_pages/about.md

 More Info
 ------
-Feel free to contact me if you feel my works inspiring or interesting, my email address is [here](zixwang@hust.edu.cn).
+Feel free to contact me if you feel my works inspiring or interesting, my email address is [zixwang@hust.edu.cn].
 My working area is at the East 17 building of Huazhong University of Science and Technology, C309 office.

 Hope to make more friends!